Devashri21/HALF_ADDER_SUBTRACTOR/README.md

 **REF NO: 24001806**

-# EXPIREMENT NO: 3 HALF ADDER SUBTRACTOR
+# EXPIREMENT NO: 3 IMPLEMENTATION OF HALF ADDER SUBTRACTOR

 Implementation-of-Half-Adder-and-Half Subtractor-circuit